How to Find the Best Pillow for Back Sleepers

 Memory foam will keep your head in alignment, but its density can cause it to hold body heat, so if you tend to sleep hot, look for one infused with cooling materials like graphite and cooling gel.
 Some memory foam pillows are made from a single piece of foam, while others have a core of shredded memory foam that you can adjust to mold the pillow as you like.

 As for a typical down pillow, “You may be able to position the down to give you the same support, but with rolling around I don't know if it will maintain the same structure," says Tozer.
+(Learn more about the different types of pillows.)

 A contour pillow is ideal for back sleepers, as it curves down to provide good support for your head and neck.
 By keeping your airways open, a contour pillow can also help alleviate snoring.
 Tozer also likes bone-shaped pillows for back sleepers because they promote proper head and neck alignment.